 Have you had your meningitis vaccine yet?

-No problem, just ring up your local surgery and get yourself booked in before you start here.
+It's simple - just ring up your local surgery and get yourself booked in.
 All 17 and 18 year olds and first time students up to the age of 25 are eligible for the Men ACWY vaccine as part of the NHS vaccination programme.

 Why do I need to have the vaccine?

 Cases of meningitis and septicaemia are on the increase, and living in shared accommodation puts university students at a higher risk of infection.
 If it’s diagnosed early, the vast majority of cases will make a full recovery.
 However, it can be fatal if left untreated, so it’s important to take precautions.
 You can stay safe and help those around you by getting your vaccine and learning about how to spot meningitis symptoms in others.